The Best Hiking Shoes and Boots for Women

 Light hikers are a hybrid breed — they're usually a low-top shoe that fits much like a trail runner, but offers more support and a thicker, more durable sole, explains Ansari.
-There's a few categories of hikers who prefer these: runners or hikers who want the speed of a lighter shoe on multi-day treks but need more cushioning to support a loaded backpack, day hikers who want added traction and stiffness to ease nerves on uneven terrain, or hikers who will be facing muddy, wet trails.
+There are a few categories of hikers who prefer these: runners or hikers who want the speed of a lighter shoe on multi-day treks but need more cushioning to support a loaded backpack, day hikers who want added traction and stiffness to ease nerves on uneven terrain, or hikers who will be facing muddy, wet trails.
 Ansari recommends light hikers for day hikes and light overnight backpacking trips.
 (And while choosing the right footwear is super important for any trek, shop this guide to the best hiking socks, which could also make or break your journey.)

 Danner Trail 2650: These lookers live up to Danner's reputation for beautiful, well-made street-to-trail footwear — but come without any of the heat-retention or weight common in their boots, thanks to the perforated upper and mesh lining.
 Don't be fooled by that gorgeous teal leather, either; the 2650s are named in honor of the Pacific Crest Trail's mileage and, with Danner's signature mid- and outsole, are designed to handle terrain just as complicated.
-Our tester loved how well these not only performed on trails in both Colorado and the Pacific Northwest but also blended in while touring Seattle and Boulder.
-(Buy It, $150; amazon.com)
+You'll love how well these perform on trails and blend in while touring the town.
+(Buy It, from $146, amazon.com)

-When to Wear Mid and Full Hiking Boots
+When to Wear Mid- and Full-Height Hiking Boots

 Vasque Canyonlands Ultradry: The Canyonlands are everything a good hiking boot should be — super sturdy, comfortable underfoot, secure around the ankles, and ready for any kind of weather.
 They're on the heavier side — roughly 2 lbs — of the boots on this list, but the hunkiness is exactly what provides such a solid foundation to keep you confident in maneuvering a heavy pack on a rocky trail.
-Our tester loved how comfortable the signature insoles are and the security that comes from the boot's glove-like fit.
-(Buy It, $170; amazon.com)
+You'll enjoy how comfortable the signature insoles are and the security that comes from the boot's glove-like fit.
+(Buy It, from $128, amazon.com)

-Salewa Alpenrose Ultra Mid: Technically billed as speedhikers, these waterproof boots are made for fast, reliable travel through questionable mountain terrain.
+Salewa Alpenrose Ultra Mid: Technically billed as speed hikers, these waterproof hiking boots are made for fast, reliable travel through even the most questionable mountain terrain.
 They're incredibly lightweight (just 330 grams) with superb traction, thanks to the Michelin outsoles and impressive breathability for a waterproof shoe.
 The full lace and signature Salewa footbed construction provide great ankle stability, while the wide toe box offers a fit often hard to find in hiking boots, our tester says.
 If you love the ankle support of a mid-rise boot but want to keep things light, comfortable, and moving on short day hikes to multi-day backpacking trips, this is your boot.
-(Buy It, $190; amazon.com)
+(Buy It, from $108, amazon.com)